-But, if you’re someone who is more into the cultural travel tourism, then you should check out Hanoi.
+But, if you’re someone who is more into cultural travel tourism, then you should check out Hanoi.

 So, most of the time you need to be wearing a mask, especially while driving your two-wheeler motorbike or when you are hopping on a Grab Taxi motorbike.

-If you want to take a small break from the bustling traffic of Ho Chi Minh City, then you can take a 2-hours bus ride to Vung Tau City.
+If you want to take a small break from the bustling traffic of Ho Chi Minh City, then you can take a 2-hour bus ride to Vung Tau City.
 It’s a beach city with clean roads and clean air quality.
 And, people are very friendly in Vung Tau City.

 The above reasons, clearly show that Vietnam should be the perfect hot-spot for any Digital Nomad this 2019.